njlr/rs-core-lib/rs-core/string.md

 various types:

-* `std::string`, `char`, character pointers, and anything with an implicit conversion to `string` - The string content is simply copied directly without using an output stream; a null character pointer is treated as an empty string.
+* `std::string`, `char`, character pointers, and anything with an implicit conversion to `std::string` - The string content is simply copied directly without using an output stream; a null character pointer is treated as an empty string.
 * Integer types - Formatted using `dec()`.
 * Floating point types - Formatted using `fp_format()`.
 * `bool` - Written as `"true"` or `"false"`.